Is Contraception the Answer for College Completion Rates?

 The publication from the National Campaign states that sex education is not something frequently addressed across college campuses today.
 Despite the taboo on the subject, unplanned pregnancy is one of the primary reasons a student may never finish his or her college education.
 By bringing the subject to community college classrooms, the National Campaign hopes to raise awareness of healthy sexual behavior and increase the odds of college success.

-Colleges that have received grants to implement sex education into course curriculum are listed on the website for the American Association of Community Colleges as:
+Colleges that have received grants to implement sex education into course curricula are listed on the website of the American Association of Community Colleges:

 Flores said that in the area where the school is located, a high urban poverty rate has raised concerns about the impact of the local economy on teen and unplanned pregnancy rates.